How Much Does It Cost to Feed a Horse?

 Equine Supplements

-If you’re a new horse owner and worry that your horse may suffer from nutritional deficiency, you may want to add supplements to their diet.
-However, it would be best to consult a veterinarian before coming up with a decision.
-Here’s a guide that you can use if your vet decides that a supplement is necessary.
+If you’re a new horse owner and worry that your horse may suffer from nutritional deficiency, you may want to add supplements to its diet.
+However, it would be best to consult a veterinarian before deciding.
+Here’s a guide if your vet decides a supplement is necessary.

 Alfalfa

-Alfalfa hay is a high protein legume and a good source of calcium which can meet the nutrient needs of foals with not enough milk, lactating horses, and those who suffer from Equine Metabolic Syndrome (EMS).
-I can be a wonderful treat for adult horses.
-It should be occasionally given because it exceeds the nutrient requirements of horses in some stages, and it’s not suitable for overweight or insulin-resistant horses.
-It’s cost averages at $165.
+Alfalfa hay is a high-protein legume and a good source of calcium, which can meet the nutrient needs of foals with insufficient milk, lactating horses, and those who suffer from Equine Metabolic Syndrome (EMS).
+It can be a wonderful treat for adult horses.
+It should be given occasionally because it exceeds the nutrient requirements of horses in some stages, and it’s unsuitable for overweight or insulin-resistant horses.
+Its cost averages at $165.

 Joint supplements

-There is much research about joint supplement’s effectiveness on horses.
-Based on evidence, most supplements that contain hyaluronic acid reign supreme and glucosamine chondroitin sulfate is said to be effective in reducing inflammation in the joints of the horse.
-It also promotes cartilage growth, which can be beneficial for horses suffering from chronic joint pain.
+There is much research on joint supplement’s effectiveness on horses.
+Based on evidence, most supplements that contain hyaluronic acid reign supreme, and glucosamine chondroitin sulfate is said to effectively reduce inflammation in the horse’s joints.
+It also promotes cartilage growth, benefiting horses suffering from chronic joint pain.
 The prices of these supplements vary depending on the amount and brand.
 Consulting your horse’s veterinarian is recommended before giving a joint supplement for horses to confirm it is necessary.

 Annual Cost to Feed a Horse

-As mentioned above, the cost of feeding a horse varies based on your location and the season.
-A bale of hay usually costs around $5-$10 per square bale.
-You can expect additional expenses if you’d opt to grain feed your four-legged companion and provide supplement depending on their nutritional needs.
+As mentioned above, the cost of feeding a horse varies depending on location and the season.
+A hay bale usually costs around $5-$10 per square bale.
+You can expect additional expenses if you grain to feed your four-legged companion and provide supplements, depending on their nutritional needs.

-According to a survey conducted by the University of Maine with 82 horse owners with a total of 470 horses and an average of 6 horses per owner that weighs 1100 lbs, the average amount of hay and grain they can consume in 9 months can cost around $1, 214.
-And if you’d take into consideration the average cost of pasture maintenance, which is $194 and other additional expenses, it can rise to $1,405 to $2,000 per year.
+According to a survey conducted by the University of Maine, with 82 horse owners, 470 horses, and an average of 6 horses per owner that weighs 1100 lbs, the average amount of hay and grain they can consume in 9 months can cost around $1,214.
+Pasture maintenance costs $194; additional expenses can rise from $1,405 to $2,000 annually.
 That means an average of $140-167 per horse.

 Money-Saving Tips on Horse Feed

-Keeping and feeding a horse can genuinely cost you a considerable amount, but don’t you worry.
+Keeping and feeding a horse can cost a lot, but don’t worry.
 Here are some tips to help you ease the cost a little.

 • You can also impose a slow-feeding system.
-Not only will it save you money, but it will also help teach the horse not to overeat.
+This will save you money and help teach the horse not to overeat.

-• If you have a land where your horse can access and graze on the pasture, it would be best to live and settle down because it can help significantly trim the cost without compromising the horse’s nutrition.
+• If you have land where your horse can access and graze on the pasture, living and settling down would be best because it can help significantly trim the cost without compromising the horse’s nutrition.

-• Like any other product, you can typically save money if you can buy it in bulk.
-However, you need to ensure that the large quantity of hay will be appropriately stored and protected from the weather to avoid ruining it.
-If you have friends who also own a horse, you can also split the big order to save costs.
+• Like any other product, you can typically save money buying it in bulk.
+However, you must ensure that the large quantity of hay will be appropriately stored and protected from the weather to avoid ruining it.
+If you have friends who own a horse, you can split the big order to save costs.

-• Another way to save some bucks is to drive out to the hayfield and get the hay right out of the field if you have the means to do so.
-If the farmers won’t have to handle and deliver it for you, they might be willing to cut the cost.
+• Another way to save some bucks is to drive out to the hayfield and get the hay out of the field if possible.
+If the farmers don’t have to handle and deliver it for you, they might be willing to cut the cost.

 Share: